zzossig/hugo-theme-zzo/README.ko.md

 custom_css = [] # custom_css = ["scss/custom.scss"] and then make file at root/assets/scss/custom.scss
 custom_js = [] # custom_js = ["js/custom.js"] and then make file at root/assets/js/custom.js

-themeOptions = ["dark", "light", "hacker", "solarized"] # select options for site color theme notAllowedTypesInHome = ["contact", "talks", "about"] # not allowed page types in home page. type can be set in front matter or default to folder name.
+themeOptions = ["dark", "light", "hacker", "solarized", "kimbie"] # select options for site color theme notAllowedTypesInHome = ["contact", "talks", "about"] # not allowed page types in home page. type can be set in front matter or default to folder name.

 # header